 It is recommended to apply waterproofing treatment on the boots right after washing them.
 It should be done outside or in a well-ventilated room.
 Spray or rub the treatment on the boots evenly as per the instructions on the product then let them dry in a low humidity spot.

-Conditioning hiking boots curbs cracking as well as wear and tear.
+No doubt, conditioning hiking boots curbs cracking as well as wear and tear.
 Like waterproofing, it has to be done when the boots are still dumping after applying waterproofing treatment.

 Check out more FAQs about how to wash hiking boots below: